equinor/ecalc/docs/docs/about/references/keywords/VENTING_EMITTERS.md

 | Yes        | `INSTALLATIONS`      | `NAME` <br /> `EMISSION_NAME`  <br />  `CATEGORY`  <br />  `EMITTER_MODEL`    |

 :::important
+- eCalc version 8.13: Updated definition of VENTING_EMITTERS.
+New mandatory keyword TYPE is defining the venting emitter type.
+Based on the selected type, the new keywords EMISSIONS (TYPE: DIRECT_EMISSION) or VOLUME (TYPE: OIL_VOLUME) should be specified.
 - eCalc version 8.8: Updated definition of VENTING_EMITTERS.
 New keyword [EMISSION](/about/references/keywords/EMISSION.md) is replacing [EMITTER_MODEL](/about/references/keywords/EMITTER_MODEL.md) and [EMISSION_NAME](/about/references/keywords/EMISSION_NAME.md).
 Now possible to define `UNIT` and `TYPE` for emission rate.
 - eCalc version 8.7: [VENTING_EMITTERS](/about/references/keywords/VENTING_EMITTERS.md) keyword is replacing the [DIRECT_EMITTERS](/about/references/keywords/DIRECT_EMITTERS.md) keyword.
 - eCalc version 8.6 and earlier: Use DIRECT_EMITTERS as before.